Registering a Moped or Scooter Sold Between Individuals

 To obtain a copy of the vehicle record, you can:

-It cannot be put back into operation until it has passed a mechanical inspection carried out by a certified business and a valid mechanical inspection certificate has been issued.
+It cannot be put back into operation until it has undergone a mechanical inspection carried out by a road vehicle inspection agent authorized by the SAAQ and a mechanical inspection certificate has been issued confirming that the vehicle meets the applicable standards.

 The buyer and the seller must present their driver's licence or another official photo ID document.

-To find out which documents are necessary for the calculation of QST, call Revenu Québec:
+Call Revenu Québec to find out which documents are necessary for the calculation of QST in the following cases:

-You must also present the Consent of a Person Having Parental Authority (PDF, 123.4 ko) form completed by your father, mother or legal guardian.
+You must also present the Consent of a Person Having Parental Authority (PDF, 128.7 KB) form completed by your father, mother or legal guardian.

 Phone us to find out what documents you must bring with you when registering your moped or scooter.

-The person registering the vehicle on your behalf will need to provide the original Power of Attorney (PDF, 181.5 ko) form completed by you beforehand.
+The person who goes to the service outlet for you must bring the original Power of Attorney (PDF, 657.0 KB) form completed by you beforehand.

 It is considered to be an imported vehicle.
 In that case, there are other documents you have to present so that we can verify whether the vehicle is authorized for road use in Québec.
 To find out more, visit the Registering a vehicle from outside Québec web page.